backyardbiomech/DLCconverterDLT/README.md

 Multi-camera setups that are not frame-synced (e.g. GoPros) must have offsets calculated (Argus), and adjusted for.
 These scripts account for those offset values.

+As a bonus (i.e. because I needed it), I'm also including bbCrop.py to allow digitizing (labeling) of a bounding box (upperleft - 'ul', and bottom right - 'br') to produced individual images cropped to that bounding box.
+These images could then be trained and analyzed in DLC.
+Those output coordinates can then be put back into the full video resolution with cropped2full.py for full 2d coordinates, or processed with dlc2dlt.py to be brought back into a DLT system for 3D coordinates.

-**NOTE**: As of 23 January 2020, these "work" in so far as they produce files that look like they have the correct format without spitting out erros.
+**NOTE**: As of 6 February, 2020, these "work" in so far as they produce files that look like they have the correct format without spitting out errors.
 They have NOT been tested in a complete workflow to make sure that everything matches up where it should.
 Please feel free to test, edit, contribute, suggest.
 Consider these a first draft!

 Once they are well tested, I will include these functions directly in Argus, and I'm sure a similar set of MATLAB scripts will find their way into DLTdv8.